squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/advanced/styling/overview.md

 ## Introduction and warnings

-The recommended way to change the appearance of your widgets is to use one of the provided jQuery UI themes as described in "Changing The Theme", or to [roll your own jQuery UI theme](./rolling-your-own-theme.md).
-But if you do wish to change the styles of your widgets manually using CSS then this section will help you get started.
+The recommended way to change the appearance of your elements is to use one of the provided jQuery UI themes as described in "Changing The Theme", or to [roll your own jQuery UI theme](./rolling-your-own-theme.md).
+But if you do wish to change the styles of your elements manually using CSS then this section will help you get started.

 :::danger